semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 <p align="center">
   <img src="https://github.com/semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/blob/master/stl_fs_sm-master/stl_fs_sm-master/fig12.png" />
 </p>

-Figure 3.
-Hospital bed availability experiment result including the time steps with the hospital capacities that proving the hypothesis
+<p align="center">Figure 3.
+Hospital bed availability experiment result including the time steps with the hospital capacities that proving the hypothesis</p>

 ## 1.4.
 Experiment Validation
 Trace analysis is a useful technique for verifying formal proofs.
 A trace checker analyses the traces and outlines any violations of the profiered formula.
 Due to its frugality and practicality of the method, employing a trace checker for STL specifications appears to be reasonable in terms of experiment result validation in this study.
 Taking that into consideration, we employed the STL Trace Checker (Ergurtuna and Gol, 2019) to validate the experiment output that we formerly conducted.
 The trace checker takes the previously stated conditions for the hospital bed availability analysis for the hospital h1 alongside the generated datasets and returns the proving and disproving data traces.
 The output of the STL Trace Checker appears to tally with our expectations for the number of the traces providing the conditions, i.e., 62, and the number of the traces the disproving the conditions, i.e., 4.